Ermengarde of Zutphen

 Ermengarde of Zutphen (died 1138) was countess of Zutphen (1122–1138), succeeding her elder brother Henry II, Count of Zutphen (her other two brothers had taken holy orders and died respectively).
 Their parents were Otto II, Count of Zutphen and Judith of Arnstein.

-She first married around 1116 to Gerard II († 1131), count of Guelders and of Wassenberg, and had :
+She first married around 1116 to Gerard II (d.
+1131), count of Guelders and of Wassenberg, and had :